PlusAuth/plusauth-php-starter/README.md

 ## License

-This project is licensed under the MIT license.
+The project is licensed under the MIT license.
 See the [LICENSE](LICENSE) file for more info.

 ## What is PlusAuth

-PlusAuth helps to individuals, team and organizations for implementing authorization and authentication system in a secure, flexible and easy way.
+PlusAuth helps individuals, teams, and organizations to implement authorization and authentication systems in a secure, flexible and easy way.

 <a href="https://plusauth.com/" target="_blank"><strong>Explore the PlusAuth Website »</strong></a>